Nonprofits & Agencies

 - Let GTCF handle the administrative details.
 Once your fund is established, we handle all investment management and investment oversight activities.
 It is our job to invest the funds, conduct quarterly reviews of their performance against benchmarks (via our Investment Committee), and consider changes where performance is lagging.
 You will receive quarterly fund reports to keep you informed on the status of your fund.

-To get started or discuss any questions, please contact a GTCF Philanthropic Advisor
+To get started or discuss any questions, please contact a GTCF Philanthropy Advisor

 Nonprofits with Endowments at GTCF